zenml-io/zenml/docs/book/component-gallery/experiment-trackers/mlflow.md

 use the managed MLflow Tracking server it provides.
 This option requires [authentication related parameters](#authentication-methods) to be configured for the MLflow Experiment Tracker.

+### Deploying with MLOps Stack Recipes

+The MLflow Experiment Tracker can be deployed using our MLOps Stack Recipe for a modular experiment tracker using the CLI.

 ### Authentication Methods